bkammerling/ak-eleventy/pages/home.md

         *asking why is this night different*

-        In 1938, two children fled the Nazis.
-80 years later a poet went on a journey through his family history with only heavy metal on the playlist.

-        This is the story of that journey, of the escape, and the joy of existing big.
-Through the character of Goldfish Adam explores fragility, family trauma and the conversation between Jewishness and loud loud music.

-        A trio of dancers, a poet and a noise band, *Seder*, builds on the cross-form work of previous shows while developing a live and impactful experience from Adam’s poetry collection of the same name.
+        A hyper-dynamic cohort of artists examine intergenerational trauma and the rituals we make for connection and processing.
+Seder asks how all of us can celebrate our existence, and how, by softening the boundaries of tribal practice, we welcome new bodies into an age-old space.

+        Developed over lockdown with dancers Emma Houston, Si Rawlinson and Saskia Horton, and musicians Bellatrix and Antosh Wojcik, Seder is a unique continuation of the research that went into Adam's poetry collection of the same name.
     title: null
   - type: wide_image
     image: /static/img/happy-up-still.jpg